 On behalf of our team here at Cedar Area Fire & Rescue, welcome to our 2023 annual report!
 We are excited to share with you all we were able to accomplish last year.
 In the following pages you will see the results of tireless effort by our staff to bring the best service we can to our community.
-We will cover each of our townships and the calls for service we received in each of them.
+We will cover some information on the types of calls we responded to and a little bit about the demographic we serve the most.
 From fires and car accidents to medical emergencies, we responded to a multitude of different incidents throughout or area and we provided assistance to our neighbors as they do for us.